How can you grow online through the right marketing power words, and which should you avoid?

 His book “Influence” is like the holy grail in understanding how to make your offerings irresistible.

 Here are the essential marketing words that can be used to show value:

 - $ Signs

-Now that we have a good idea of the words which will have the greatest impact on your social media post engagement, landing page conversion and product page purchases, let’s look at the words you should be avoiding.
+Now that we have a good idea of the power words that will have the greatest impact on your marketing, let’s look at the words you should be avoiding.

 Marketing Words That Make You Sound Ancient

 You’re a business.